yondonfu/ios-postmates/README.md

 `pod 'PostmatesiOS', '~> 0.0.1'`

+Add the following lines to your bridge file if you plan to use the framework with Swift:
+`#import "PostmatesiOS/Postmates.h"`
+`#import "PostmatesiOS/Delivery.h"`
+`#import "PostmatesiOS/DeliveryQuote.h"`
+`#import "PostmatesiOS/Location.h"`
+`#import "PostmatesiOS/APIManager.h"`

+Then, add this line in your class/classes to use the framework:
+`import PostmatesiOS`

 ### Add PostmatesiOS to your app
 In your AppDelegate.m file and under application:didFinishLaunchingWithOptions: add this line: